Ohio Driver’s License Requirements

 Step 1: Get Your Learner’s Permit

-All you have to do to be eligible for your instruction permit (also called a TIPIC in Ohio) is be 15 and 6 months old.
+All you have to do to be eligible for your temporary instruction permit identification card (TIPIC) is be 15 and 6 months old.
 Easy enough, right?
 Once the big half-birthday arrives, head to your local Ohio Bureau of Motor Vehicles office (Ohio BMV) to take a vision test and an exam made up of multiple-choice questions.
 If you’re reading the word “test” and panicking right now — don’t freak out.
 Yes, in Ohio you have to pass a 40-question knowledge exam before you can get your permit, buuuut you don’t have to go in uninformed.
-You can easily prep for the permit test by taking the first couple hours of a drivers ed course along with a practice test or two.
+You can easily prep for the permit test by taking the first couple hours of a drivers ed course along with a practice test or two after your parent validates his or her information.
 You’ll gain some basic traffic law knowledge and receive a drivers education Certificate of Enrollment, which you’ll need later in this process, anyway.

 Step 2: Practice Driving

 Additionally, teen drivers must complete eight hours of driver training at a state-approved professional driving school.
 This is where the drivers ed Certificate of Enrollment that we mentioned earlier will come in handy.
 You need to have proof that you’ve begun Ohio driver’s education before you can take this step.
 Yep, you’ll be doing a lot of driving — but after this step is over, you should be a total pro behind the wheel.
-If you need more guidance on where to find an approved driving school or want to read about the restrictions on your learner’s permit, BMV.Ohio.gov has all that information right here.
+Head here to learn more about the restrictions on your learner’s permit, and head here to search for approved driving schools in your area.

 Step 3: Finish Drivers Education